Titel

-Climate change, pandemics, digitalisation, energy crises – innovative products, technologies and services are crucial to meeting the global challenges of our time.
-The Corona pandemic was a case in this point: It showed how important it is to translate medical research results quickly into safe and marketable vaccines – in Europe and worldwide.
-With this in mind, DLR Projektträger accompanies projects in numerous fields, going beyond funding management to bring them to market.
+Climate change, pandemics, Digitalization, the energy crisis – innovative products, technologies and services are crucial to overcoming the global challenges of our time.
+The COVID-19 pandemic provided a clear illustration of this: it highlighted just how important it is to rapidly translate medical research findings into market-ready, safe vaccines, both in Europe and worldwide.
+With this in mind, DLR Projektträger supports projects across numerous fields, guiding them beyond grant management right through to market readiness.

-The Eureka innovation network shows how successful transfer can be at European level.
-In Eureka projects, companies and scientific institutions work together across borders to bring knowledge-intensive innovations to the market – a prime example of successful transfer from research to application.
-This is demonstrated by the following successful examples, in which German Small and Medium-Sized Enterprises (SME) and universities played a major role: a 3D bio-printing process for pancreases, digital twins that reduce energy consumption in industry, and a refrigerator that works without electricity and cools vital medicines and vaccines in warm climates.
+The EUREKA innovation network demonstrates just how successfully technology transfer can be implemented at European level.
+In EUREKA projects, companies and scientific institutions collaborate across borders to bring knowledge-intensive innovations to market – a prime example of the successful transfer from research to application.
+This is also demonstrated by the following success stories, in which German German Small and Medium-Sized Enterprises (SME) and universities played a key role: a 3D bio-printing process for pancreases, digital twins that reduce energy consumption in industry, and a fridge that operates without electricity and keeps vital medicines and vaccines cool in warm climates.

 Transfer at European level: Eureka and the European Partnership for Innovative SMEs